nicerobot/meta/README.md

 ## The Goal ##

-The goal is to provide an easily readable representation of an XML document and, like Markdown, provide an easy, natural means of manually creating structured documents.
+The goal is to provide an easily readable representation of an XML document and, like Markdown, provide an easy, more natural means of manually creating structured documents.
 In other words, do away with all the `< / >` marks and tags and replace them with human-friendly punctuation.

 ## More Examples ##